 The standard Airbnb or VRBO interfaces get the job done if you’re personally managing a handful of your own vacation properties.
 But when your portfolio grows past a certain point, these interfaces reach their limitations.

-3. How long have you been in business or how many rentals do you manage?
+3. How long have you been in business and/or how many rentals do you manage?

-Ask questions about the property management company’s experience in the industry.
-Just like any hired service, you don’t want your property to be the one the company makes their “learner’s mistakes” on.
+This question can be tricky, especially in this market.
+Of course, you want to ask questions about the property management company’s experience in the industry.
+But just like any hired service, you don’t want your property to be the one the company makes its “learner’s mistakes” on.

 The ultimate test, however, is to request referrals from current and previous owners.
 Unhappy clients will be quick to let you know to steer clear.